MarkXA/nidevconf/content/sessions/minubeenasisupal.md

 +++
 id = "minubeenasisupal"
-title = "Data Science in 30 Minutes" speakers = ["minubeenasisupal"] lightning = false
+title = "News Analytics in 30 Minutes" speakers = ["minubeenasisupal"] lightning = false
 time = "2"
 room = "CR2"
 +++

 The latest buzzword in technology is 'Data Science'.
-The objective of the session is to make you understand the basics of Data Science.
-Find out the whys and hows of Data Science.
-Also, to understand the basics of machine learning algorithms.
-This session is for beginners.
+The objective of the session is to make you understand the basics of one of the areas of Data Science which is News Analytics.
+Why is news analytics important?
+How Natural language processing (NLP) helps in analyzing the news?
+In 30 minutes, I will try to explain how I dealt with my first news analytics project.